Lp-Francois/Cybersecurity/README.md

 It is very important in Commercial transactions to make sure you are sending your informations to the right web site.

+### Certificate Authority

+Entity in the PKI who generates and signs the certificates.
+Certificates contain the public keys.
+The CA is the trusted third party whose signature appears on the certificate.

+### Registration Authority

 **R**egistration **A**uthority verifies the prospective key owner's identify and sends it to the CA to issue a certificate.
-It is a kind of secretary of CA. It verifies your informations.
+It is a kind of secretary of CA. It verifies your informations before get certified by the PKI.
+Different authentification modes are possible : face-to-face, sending ID card copy.

 **RA** interacts with the subscribers for providing **CA** services and the **RA** is subsumed (included) in the **CA**, which takes total responsibility for all action of the **RA**.

+{todo Private key delivering stuff}

-Other terms :
+### Other terms

 **C**ertificate **R**evocation **L**ists are lists of certificates that are no longer useable.
 The list is frequently up-to-date.